konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

-# Staging Interaction
+# Staging Interaction Lab

-In the original stage production of Peter Pan, Tinker Bell was represented by a darting light created by a small handheld mirror off-stage, reflecting a little circle of light from a powerful lamp.
-Tinkerbell communicates her presence through this light to the other characters.
-See more info [here](https://en.wikipedia.org/wiki/Tinker_Bell).

-There is no actor that plays Tinkerbell--her existence in the play comes from the interactions that the other characters have with her.

-For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
-You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like.

-_Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_

 ## Prep

 ### To start the semester, you will need:
 1. Set up your own Github "Lab Hub" repository to keep all you work in record by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md).
-2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how to](https://guides.github.com/features/mastering-markdown/) organize and post links to your submissions on your README.md so we can find them easily.
+2. Set up the README.md for your Hub repository and organize and post links to your submissions on your README.md so we can find them easily.
-3. (extra: Learn about what exactly Git is from [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).)

 ### For this lab, you will need:
 1. Paper
 2. Markers/ Pens
 3. Scissors
-4. Smart Phone -- The main required feature is that the phone needs to have a browser and display a webpage.
-5. Computer -- We will use your computer to host a webpage which also features controls.
-6. Found objects and materials -- You will have to costume your phone so that it looks like some other devices.
-These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case, etc. Be creative!
+4. Smart Phone
+5. Computer
+6. Found objects and materials

 ### Deliverables for this lab are:
 1. Storyboard
-1. Sketches/photos of costumed device
+2. Sketches/photos of costumed device
-1. Any reflections you have on the process
+3. Any reflections you have on the process
-1. Video sketch of the prototyped interaction
+4. Video sketch of the prototyped interaction
-1. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
+5. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.

 ### The Report
 This README.md page in your own repository should be edited to include the work you have done (the deliverables mentioned above).
 Following the format below, you can delete everything but the headers and the sections between the **stars**.
 Write the answers to the questions under the starred sentences.
 Include any material that explains what you did in this lab hub folder, and link it in your README.md for the lab.